dadahl/concept-suggester/README.md

 (Note that "starred" is misanalyzed as an entity value because it was part-of-speech tagged as an adjective)

 The results are saved in the working directory in the file "results.csv", which can be further analyzed with a spreadsheet.
 The results can also be saved in an "outputs" directory in GATE XML format.
+The spreadsheet rows include the utterance, time of processing, intent and compound intent (if any), the best topic and the probability  of the best topic, entities, entity values, and entity/value pairs.

 This tool requires Java 9.
 Note that GATE itself (https://gate.ac.uk) is licensed under the LGPL.